Strasmore Research

 How do traders read volume and open interest together?

-Side by side, the two numbers read a contract's liquidity from different angles — today's traffic versus the standing crowd:
+Side by side, the two read a contract's liquidity from different angles, today's traffic versus the standing crowd:

-- Busy volume, large open interest.
-Active today, with a large standing pool of positions — the pairing that tends to coincide with the tightest quoted markets.
+• Busy volume, large open interest.
+Active today atop a large standing pool, the pairing that tends to coincide with the tightest quoted markets.

-- Quiet volume, small open interest.
-A thin contract.
-Quotes tend to sit wider, and a modest order can move the price — worth checking the bid-ask spread before trading.
+• Quiet volume, small open interest.
+A thin contract, quotes sit wider, and a modest order can move the price; check the bid-ask spread first.

-Neither figure is directional.
-Volume counts buyers and sellers in one tally, and open interest counts each contract's long and short side as one — two traders can read the same busy contract and hold opposite positions in it.
+Neither figure is directional: volume counts buyers and sellers in one tally, open interest counts each contract's long and short side as one, two traders can read the same busy contract and hold opposite positions.

 Options volume vs. open interest FAQ